huzeifa/starter-hugo-academic-sakina/content/home/demo.md

       - 40px
       - "0"
 ---
-## Welcome to the Science Teacher's blog
+## Welcome to The Study Abode

-This is where high school students and teachers can find science notes and revision worksheets.
-Students can also find how to study better tips and study planners to keep track of their self study and revision.
+This is where high school students and teachers can find science resources.
+Students can also find how to study better tips and study planners to keep track of their self-study and revision.